 9. Stroll through Pioneer Village

 Pioneer Village is a reconstruction of a typical 19th-century frontier town.
-It consists of 42 buildings filled with period furnishings and one of the best collections of small guns in the United States.
-My 3rd-great-grandfather’s cabin has been re-located to Pioneer Village, so it’s fun to wander through this quiet section of Lagoon and connect with my history.
+It has 42 buildings filled with period furnishings and one of the best collections of small guns in the United States.
+The home of my 3rd great grandfather, Erastus Bingham, has been relocated to Pioneer Village, so it’s fun to wander through this quiet section of Lagoon and show my kids a piece of our family history.

 10. See a show

 Every time I see one of Lagoon’s musical productions, I remember Simon Cowell insulting American Idol contestants by comparing them to theme park performers.
-Nevertheless, Lagoon’s productions are not bad.
-We are usually ready for a break in the afternoon and watching a show in the shade with an icy soda in hand is a pleasant way to spend half-an-hour.
+Nevertheless, I think that Lagoon’s productions are fun.
+We are usually ready for a break in the afternoon and watching a show in the shade with an icy soda in hand is a pleasant way to spend half an hour.

 Lagoon may not be as big as the well-known parks in Southern California or Florida, but it has fun attractions and local flavor that can’t be found anywhere else.
 Lagoon will be tradition in our family for years to come.